nsbradford/VimGPT/README.md

 **The Solution**: Instead of asking the agent to call a tool with the new contents, give the agent a "Editor" tool which drops into a sub-agent with appropriate context.
 The simulated editor shows the state of the editor in plaintext, takes individual keystrokes, and reflects updates.
 And why invent your own editor when LLMs already know about Vim?

 ### Drawbacks

+> :warning: **WARNING**: VimGPT is in early development.
+Use at own risk.

-- VimGPT's performance varies considerably depending on your chosen agent runtime, as the central challenge is managing history and intention while chaining many commands.
+- VimGPT's performance varies considerably depending on your chosen agent runtime - your mileage may vary.
-- VimGPT tends to be quite fast, but does consume a lot of requests because each command is its own request.
+- VimGPT tends to be quite fast, but does consume a lot of requests/tokens because each command is its own request.
 - So far, only `gpt-4` seems capable of using this properly - more research tbd.

 ## Installation